cilium/image-tools/images/checkpatch/README.md

 ## Checkpatch.pl Script

-The `checkpatch.pl` script in this repository comes from the Linux repository.
+The `checkpatch.pl` script and the `spelling.txt` file from the Linux repository are no longer included in this directory, but is required to run the checks.

-The latest version should be available at
+The latest version of the script should be available at
 <https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/plain/scripts/checkpatch.pl>.

 The latest version for the accompanying spelling file can be downloaded from
 <https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/plain/scripts/spelling.txt>.

-The script `checkpatch.pl` is distributed under the terms of the GNU General Public License (GPL) version 2 (see file [COPYING](COPYING)).

 ## Bash Script and Other Additions